Meet the ICA Staff

 Associate Dean of Student Affairs for Diversity and Belonging

-Terra earned her bachelor’s degree in Psychology from Howard University, her master’s degree in Psychological Services from the University of Pennsylvania, and recently completed a PhD in Student Affairs from the University of Maryland, College Park, where her dissertation research centered on spirituality, race, equity, and inclusion.
-Born and raised in Baltimore, MD, Terra and her family (husband, Brant and sons, Brant, Jr., and Chandler) recently relocated to the West Coast.
-She has worked in higher education for 18+ years and has held leadership positions in academic support, first-year experience, and TRiO programs.
+Terra earned her bachelor’s degree in Psychology from Howard University, her master’s degree in Psychological Services from the University of Pennsylvania, and her Ph.D. in Student Affairs from the University of Maryland, College Park, where her dissertation research centered on spirituality, race, equity, and inclusion.
+Born and raised in Baltimore, MD, Terra and her family (husband, Brant, and sons, Brant, Jr., and Chandler) relocated to the West Coast as she pursued this opportunity to serve at Pepperdine.
+She has worked in higher education for 20+ years and has held leadership positions in academic and student affairs.
 As a scholar-practitioner and educator, Terra is committed to eliminating barriers that affect students’ experiences in higher education and ensuring that institutions become places where all voices are heard, seen, felt, and supported.
-To contact Terra, please email her at terra.hall@pepperdine.edu.

 Sharon Wakio